kensnyder/jQuery-Suggester/README.md

    /**
 	* Set the value of the original input to a comma-delimited set of labels
 	* @return {jQuery.Suggester}
-	* @event  BeforeSave  (if cancelled, original imput will not be populated with new value)
+	* @event  BeforeSave  (if canceled, original imput will not be populated with new value)
 	*     example  instance.bind('BeforeSave', function(event) {
 	*                  event.newValue += '!';
 	*              });